 Our volunteers are people with a desire to help others, a professional attitude and a willingness to learn new things.
 Waldo County General Hospital’s volunteer program welcomes men and women over the age of 18.
 Most volunteers donate 4-6 hours a day once or twice a month.
 Lunch is provided to each volunteer working at least four hours in a day.

-To become part of our wonderful group of volunteers, please call Community Relations for an application, 207-930-6739, and give your name and address or e-mail your request to: firstname.lastname@example.org.
-You may also download a copy of the application in Adobe Acrobat (pdf) format.
-A membership fee of $15 per year is required, which assures that you are invited to all Aid events and receive the hospital’s newsletter.
+Joining the Hospital Aid: To become part of our wonderful group of Aid members, please call Community Relations for an application, 207-930-6739, give your name and address or email us at firstname.lastname@example.org.
+A membership fee of $15 per year is required which assures that you are notified of all Aid events and receive the hospital’s newsletter.